ChrisZie/HugoSymphony/content/_index.md

         bar: 2
       - fact: Instagram
         bar: 3
-    question2: almost all internet users are on Social Media, using it to donate, volunteer, and plan where to travel?
+    question2: __almost__ __all__ internet users are on Social Media, using it to donate, volunteer, and plan where to travel?
-    answer: 'A strong Social Media presence is critical to your impact by engaging visitors, donors, and volunteers.<br><br>We design globally visible Social Media accounts on all major platforms that quickly grow and convert your followers into visitors, donors, and volunteers.'
+    answer: 'To the world, your Social Media profile **is** who you are and what you do.
+Use it well.<br><br>We design Social Media profiles on all platforms that quickly grow your followers and convert them into your greatest supporters as visitors, volunteers, and donors.'

-  - name: Volunteer Mobilization
+  - name: Volunteerism
     icon: "images/responsive.svg"
-    serviceDetailLink: volunteer
+    serviceDetailLink: volunteerism
     color: yellow
     question1: Did you know that you are
     graph: 1
     data: 78%
     bar: 2
-    question2: more likely to receive donations from volunteers than non-volunteers?
+    question2: __more__ __likely__ to receive donations from volunteers than non-volunteers?
-    answer: 'Volunteers are the single most important resource to the success of your organization.
+    answer: 'It is fact that volunteers are the **most** important resource for the success of your cause.
-    <br><br>We design and deploy world-class volunteer management tools and training programs so that you attain,
+    <br><br>We design and deploy world-class tools and training programs that guarantee that you attain,
-    train, maintain, and retain all the volunteers you need.'
+    train, maintain, and retain all the best and brightest volunteers.'

   - name: Fundraising Growth
     icon: "images/responsive.svg"